-Your viewer count over weeks, months and years
+- Viewer count over weeks, months, and years

 Another advantage of Snapchat are different targeting options:

-Location – country, location category (like “universities”), a radius around a specific addresses
+- Location – country, location category (like “universities”), a radius around specific addresses

-The most typical Snapchat ad with swipe-up CTA in the bottom of the screen.
-The main action that drives this type of ads is a swipe.
+This type of ad appears as a video or a still image.
+It contains a swipe-up CTA at the bottom of the screen.
+The main action that drives this type of ad is a swipe.
 Ads can drive users to a website, the app page in the app store, a video, AR lens…

 Formats of creatives: